AndreMikulec/debian-server-setup/README.md

     sudo apt-get install curl openssh-server ca-certificates postfix

-Postfix is an email program which requires configuration (see [here](http://www.postfix.org/BASIC_CONFIGURATION_README.html) and [here](http://michaelholley.us/2014/10/01/install-gitlab/).
+Postfix is an email program which requires configuration (see [here](http://www.postfix.org/BASIC_CONFIGURATION_README.html) and [here](http://michaelholley.us/2014/10/01/install-gitlab/)).
 To reconfigure postfix, use the command:

     dpkg-reconfigure postfix

-And the reload it:
+And then reload it:

     sudo /etc/init.d/postfix reload